jt7williams/100-assigment/README.md

 The *semiColon* class will always run its left child **compute()** and then its right child **compute()** if it has a right child.

 # PROTOTYPE/RESEARCH
+The fork(), waitpid(), and execvp() are system calls that provide services of the operating system to the user.
+The system call fork() is used to create necessary processes.
+This system call takes no arguments and will return a process ID and its purpose is to create a new process that in turn will become the child process of the caller/parent.
+After the creation of this child process both the parent and child processes will execute on the next instruction.
+This is why it is important to distinguish between the parent process and the child process, which is usually done testing the return value of fork().
+Thus, when fork() returns a value < 0, the creation of a subprocess/child process was unsuccessful.
+If fork() returns a value > 0,  then this is the parent process.
+Lastly, if fork() returns 0, then the creation of the child process was successful.
 ![](images/main.png)
 ![](images/output.jpg)